 They make their bedroom a sanctuary

 Do you feel calm and relaxed in your bedroom?
 People who regularly get great sleep have often made an effort to make their bedroom a peaceful and comfortable place that makes them feel relaxed.
-Lighting, colors, furniture and textures can all impact how easy it is to get quality shut eye in your bedroom.
+Lighting, colors, furniture and textures can all impact how easy it is to stick to a sleep schedule.
 Only you will know what will help make your bedroom easier to sleep in, so here are some ideas to get you started:

 - Declutter the space